txoof/PaperPi/README.md

 ## PaperPi Requirements

-PaperPi is compatible with Raspberry Pi OS Bullseye.
-Some python dependencies such as *numpy* will may not build properly under Buster.
+PaperPi is compatible with 32 bit Raspberry Pi OS Bullseye.
+Some python dependencies such as *numpy* may not build properly under Buster.

+PaperPi will not automatically install under the 64 bit versions of Raspberry Pi OS.
+See the [Manual Installation Instructions](#manual-install-for-rpios-64-bit) for 64 bit installs below.

 ### Required Hardware